 Mid-America Christian University believes that any person with academic ability and motivation to learn should not be denied an education because of financial need.
 Therefore, the University attempts to help students and their families meet the cost of higher education through a combination of grants, scholarships, loans, employment opportunities, and other sources of aid.
-The Office of Student Financial Services administers programs in accordance with federal, state, and private agency guidelines as well as funds provided by the University.
+The Student Financial Aid Office administers programs in accordance with federal, state, and private agency guidelines as well as funds provided by the University.
 Funding may be based on financial need or may be based on academic, athletic, or other talent merit.

 Finally, we recognize that a college education is a significant investment; an investment of money, certainly, but also of trust.
-The Student Financial Services Office stands ready to assist in helping you identify and apply for financial aid to make a MACU education affordable.
+The Student Financial Aid Office stands ready to assist in helping you identify and apply for financial aid to make a MACU education affordable.

 Federal regulations require students to apply for financial aid every year you are enrolled as a student at any college or university.
 This four step guide will help you apply for aid at Mid-America Christian University.